brendanjerwin/accessorizejs/README.md

 Setter Chaining
 ---------------

-Setter calls can be chained, enableing nicely formatted chunks of code:
+Setter calls can be chained, enabling nicely formatted chunks of code:

 ```javascript